omar-hanafy/flutter_watcher/README.md

 }
 ```

+## FAQ

+**Why should I use Watcher:**

+While there is a greate state management available I can recommend to use watcher in some cases:

+- If your app is simple and wont require complex state management solution watcher is a good choice.
+- If you already use strong state management, but you want to manage a specific (simple) feature or component in your app `Watcher` can help with that.
+Sometimes when you use BLoC its just not convenient to `emit` new state for the sake to toggle a switcher in the screen.
+- If you want to use singletons, watcher instances in a singleton class is a greate choice, for example you can use CachedWatcher with user settings, or Themes, etc.

+**Does it offer any dependcy injection?**

+No, the flutter watcher package designed to be simple, you can use it with `Provider` if you wish to make your watcher instance available in your widget tree.

+**Is there any examples that demonstrate the use of the package?**

+I am planning to publish a documentation website soon with useful examples and detailed documentation.

 ## Contributions

 Contributions to this package are welcome.
 If you have any suggestions, issues, or feature requests, please create a pull request in the [repository](https://github.com/omar-hanafy/flutter_watcher).